-LAP requirements are on page 14 of the Assessment Policy (PDF).
-The Assessment Assurances form that must be filled out is on page 18.
+LAP requirements are on page 15 of the Assessment Policy (PDF).

 An important component of the LAP is the Managed Enrollment Plan, which describes how the grantee’s managed enrollment plan will be utilized to support instructional schedules that both establish a cohort model for learners and minimize consistent interruptions caused by open enrollment.
 In particular, the Managed Enrollment Plan must include when students may enroll in classes, what the instructional model is if learners start class after a cohort starts, how interested learners are kept engaged until they receive orientation, assessment and placement, and how instructors are supported.

 An updated LAP is due to AEI on an annual basis.

 Per 2 CFR 200.318(c)(1), the non-Federal entity (aka grantee) must maintain written standards of conduct covering conflicts of interest and governing the actions of its employees engaged in the selection, award, and administration of contracts.

 No employee, officer, or agent may participate in the selection, award, or administration of a contract supported by a Federal award if he or she has a real or apparent conflict of interest.
 This conflict of interest would arise when the individual or his/her immediate family, partner, or organization which employs or is about to employ any party indicated, has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.

 The Adult Education Initiatives Office (AEI) may request to review this policy for monitoring purposes.